 Our favorite time of the year.
 We have a full Club each day of kids and staff.
-We offer field trips daily, pool passes for the kids to spend 3 days a week at the pool, archery camp, art camp, horse camp, gardening, STEM, Farm to Table, and much, much more.
+We offer field trips daily, pool passes for the kids to spend 3 days a week at the pool, archery camp, art camp, gardening, STEM, Farm to Table, and much, much more.
 In order to do all this, we love the Summer Safari Sponsors, whose generosity helps us carry out all of the fun activities we provide.

 Kids Fishing Day

 Each year the Crooked Creek Chapter of Walleyes Unlimited sponsors Kids Fishing Day for the kids.
 It’s a day of water safety, guided fishing from a boat, prizes with lunch and more!

 Each summer the Club kids have the great opportunity to experience the local swimming pool.
 We obtain pool passes, help the kids with water safety, swimming, pool rules.
 They attend 3+ days a week and many participate in swimming lessons.
 Best way to cool off during our hot summer months.

 Endless field trips during the summer to various local business, ranches, nature walks, hiking to Judith Outlook, museums, 4-H exhibits at the Fair, Kendal Ghost Town, Fire Department, etc. Any opportunity to get the kids out we do.
 Summer